MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 __Pull__ is taking commits that are on the GitHub Repository and bringing them down onto your computer.
 For example, if Bill made a new commit and Jane wanted to see that commit she would need to _pull_ down the code to see it on her computer.

 __Push__ is taking commits that are on your computer and _pushing_ the commits to the GitHub repository.
-Until you _push_ your code is only stored on your computer.
+Until you _push_, your code is only stored on your computer.
 After a _push_ then your commited code is both on your computer and on a GitHub Repository.

 __Fetch__ is telling XCode to go look at the repository in GitHub to see if there are any changes.
 If there are changes XCode will suggest that you _pull_ down the changes.